EdgardoPinto-Escalier/react-employees/README.md

 Small react app that list employees from a company and is able to search and filter through them.

 Demo<br />
-Open ['https://react-employees.netlify.com/'](React Employees) to view it in the browser.
+Open [React Employees](https://react-employees.netlify.com/) to view it in the browser.